Mrs J Hulland

 Key Stage 4

-During Key Stage 4, students complete the AQA GCSE Drama course.
-Students are assessed on their ability to improvise and devise original drama, to interpret a script creatively and develop a role, and to analyse and evaluate their own performances and those of their peers and of professionals.
-Students devise an original play in response to a stimulus for controlled assessment and they create a portfolio charting this creative process, either as a written document, or as a series of video recordings.
+During Key Stage 4, students complete the OCR GCSE Drama course.
+Students are assessed on their ability to devise original drama, to interpret a script creatively and develop a role, and to analyse and evaluate their own performances and those of their peers and of professionals.
+Students devise an original play in response to a choice of stimuli and create a portfolio charting this creative process, either as a written document, or as a series of video recordings.
 They perform in two extracts from the same play for their performance exam, which is assessed by a visiting examiner.
-In addition, they complete a written paper responding creatively to their set text and analysing a live theatre production they have seen.
+In addition, they complete a written paper responding creatively to their set text, Kindertransport, and analysing a live theatre production they have seen.

 During the course, students develop as independent, effective learners and as reflective and critical thinkers.
 They develop their skills of enquiry and demonstrate their competency in a wide range of practical, creative and written skills.
 Their skills as collaborators are honed as they learn to generate, refine and perfect their creative ideas.